ruvens/Socks5Proxy/README.md

 let streamProvider = EchoSocksStreamProvider() let proxy = try?
 SocksProxyManager(streamProvider: streamProvider)

+// Change the connection limit: proxy.connectionLimit = 300 // default: 200
 ```

 The package is build around the following classes:
+- SocksProxyManager is the base class which starts the proxy upon initialization
 - SocksStreamProvider is a factory providing handlers (SocksStreamHandler) for proxy requests.
 - SocksStreamHandler are responsible to connectting to the requested host and relaying data between this host and the SocksProxy

-As default implementation an EchoSocksStreamProvider and an EchoSocksStreamHandler are provided within the package which purely relay the data unchanged between the SocksProxy and the request external host.
+As default implementation an EchoSocksStreamProvider and an EchoSocksStreamHandler are provided within the package which purely relays the data unchanged between the SocksProxy and the requested external host.

 ### Extensions